Ensemble properties of high frequency data and intraday trading rules: Developing and applying intraday strategies

-In Table (\ref{tabe}) we report the out-of-sample average profit per trade, using the Unconditional and Conditional trading strategies as well as the one based on the GJR model.
-As mentioned earlier, the out-of-sample evaluation focuses only in the range 2000 to 2010, since the period 1985-1999 is used to calibrate the models.
-Results for our model are similar to in-sample outcomes, with conditional modeling providing better results.
-Both Conditional and Unconditional model specifications have performances largely better than the GJR model.
 The differences among the strategies appear more clearly in Table (\ref{tabf}), which contains annual returns of the simulated portfolios.
 We note here that using the 25\% quantiles together with a conditioning on the first three returns of the day provides the best results in high volatility market phases (large than 20\% annualized daily market volatility).
 On the contrary, when the volatility is lower, there is not a clear preference across the models (GJR included).
 The yearly volatility of the GJR is lower compared to our models as well as to the market, but the yearly profits are clearly unsatisfactory.
-In addition, the last row of Table (\ref{tabf}) reports the correlations between market and strategies returns and between market and strategies standard deviations: results confirm the previous in-sample findings for our strategies, while for the GJR we have a lower correlation in the standard deviations.
+In addition, the last row of Table (\ref{tabf}) reports the correlations between market and strategies returns and between market and strategies standard deviations: results confirm the previous in-sample findings for our strategies, while for the GJR we have a lower correlation in the standard deviations and a positive correlation between the strategy returns and the market returns.

 Overall, the results suggest the existence of some trading opportunities with respect to the time series and sample size used.
 Furthermore, they show how the combination of advanced statistical methodologies could be used for the development of trading rules or trading schemes which have a large resemblance with those commonly used in technical analysis.